ooni/spec/data-formats/df-001-httpt.md

 - `response_length` (`int`; deprecated): this is a legacy field that contains the response length and is typically set to `null` or directly omitted by modern clients (e.g. from Measurement Kit onwards).

+- `transaction_id` (`int`; optional; since v0.3.4): unique ID of this transaction.
+A zero transaction ID means "unspecified".
+The code SHOULD NOT include the transaction ID in this case.
+This ID will be unique within a single measurement session; do not assume it will be unique for longer than that.

 ## Request